jscamac/edmaps/README.md

 **macOS**

 - [Command Line Tools](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/) to build packages from source when required.
-- *macOS* is prone to errors when attempting to link \textit{R} and \textit{Java}.
+- *macOS* is prone to errors when attempting to link _R_ and _Java_.
 These errors can often be resolved by running `sudo R CMD javareconf` in a terminal (requires administrator privileges).

 **Linux**

 On Linux, system packages must be installed from source, meaning that additional software and system libraries are required.
-The list below gives \textit{Ubuntu} package names.
-If using a different distribution, you will need to identify the corresponding package names (e.g.\ for some distributions, \texttt{dev} should be replaced with \texttt{devel}).
+The list below gives _Ubuntu_ package names.
+If using a different distribution, you will need to identify the corresponding package names (e.g.\ for some distributions, `dev` should be replaced with `devel`).

 - libxml2-dev
 - libudunits2-dev